Tutbury Castle

 Tutbury Castle is a largely ruined medieval castle at Tutbury, Staffordshire, England, in the ownership of the Duchy of Lancaster and hence currently of King Charles III.
-It is a Scheduled Ancient Monument.
+It is a scheduled monument and a Grade I listed building.
 People who have stayed in the castle include Eleanor of Aquitaine and Mary, Queen of Scots, who was a prisoner there.

 History

 Norman origins

 Tutbury Castle became the headquarters of Henry de Ferrers and was the centre of the wapentake of Appletree, which included Duffield Frith.
 With his wife Bertha, he endowed Tutbury Priory with two manors in about 1080.
 It would seem that Tutbury at that time was a dependency of the Norman abbey of St Pierre‑sur‑Dives.

 Medieval era

 William de Ferrers, 3rd Earl of Derby joined a rebellion against Henry II in 1173–74 and Tutbury Castle was one of at least twenty castles belonging to the rebels that were slighted.

 The castle was "nearly destroyed" by Prince Edward in 1264 after the rebellion of Robert de Ferrers, 6th Earl of Derby.
 In 1269, after a further rebellion the lands were given to Edmund Crouchback and have remained part of the Duchy of Lancaster.

 By the 1300s the castle was largely repaired, though as a residential castle rather than a military strong-point.